John Drake (Danger Man): Personality

 In both versions of the series, Drake is depicted as something of a lone wolf and a maverick.
-In one early episode he initially refuses a mission that requires him to assassinate a man; he reluctantly takes the mission and is visibly upset when his target is accidentally shot during a struggle.
+In one early episode, he initially refuses a mission that requires him to assassinate a man; he reluctantly takes the mission and is visibly upset when his target is accidentally shot during a struggle.
 Other episodes (particularly during the later series) have him clashing with his superiors, or at least strongly disagreeing with their methods.
 In the history of the series, Drake is shown only once intentionally shooting anyone to death, and then only in self-defence.
 (He is shown shooting people on another occasion, but only during a dream sequence; the aforementioned early episode shooting is depicted as being unintended).
 Drake was not opposed to using lethal force when absolutely necessary, however, and on rare occasions did kill villains using other methods (throwing off a train, causing the collision of two airplanes, etc.).

 Associates

 Drake is most often shown working alone, having received his orders from unidentified officials (or sometimes stumbling upon a case by himself).
-During the 1960–62 series, he is shown occasionally answering to a British superior named Hardy and in one episode Drake's Washington, DC office is shown and it's learned that he has a secretary.
+During the 1960–62 series, he is shown occasionally answering to a British superior named Hardy and in one episode Drake's Washington, DC office is shown and it is learned that he has a secretary.
 The first season of the 1964–66 series sees Drake receiving orders from Hobbs, a somewhat cold M9 official who is always seen fiddling with a letter opener.
 In the following season his superior is a former brigadier, Gorton.
-During the final full season, Drake is on his own, except for one episode in which he takes orders from an M-like character played by Bernard Lee who played M in the James Bond films.
+During the final full season, Drake is on his own, except for one episode in which he takes orders from an M-like character played by Bernard Lee who played M in many of the James Bond films.
 In one episode of the third series, viewers are introduced to a group of M9 technicians who support Drake's missions, including a Q-like gadget man and a wardrobe supervisor.

 Romance

 Drake is almost never shown becoming romantically involved with his leading ladies.
-This was a requirement put in place by McGoohan who didn't want Drake to become a clone of James Bond in that respect.
+This was a requirement put in place by McGoohan who did not want Drake to become a clone of James Bond in that respect.
 McGoohan allowed a couple of exceptions (particularly in two episodes guest starring Susan Hampshire, both of which imply Drake and the two different characters played by Hampshire continue a relationship "off camera") and there is a considerable amount of sexual tension present in other episodes.
-In "The Black Book", an episode in which Drake becomes attracted to a young woman involved in a spy ring, it's learned that Drake cannot allow himself to become involved with anyone due to his line of work; this is graphically illustrated in the American version of the opening credits which depict a female form being separated from Drake by a set of bars.
+In "The Black Book", an episode in which Drake becomes attracted to a young woman involved in a spy ring, it is learned that Drake cannot allow himself to become involved with anyone due to his line of work; this is graphically illustrated in the American version of the opening credits which depict a female form being separated from Drake by a set of bars.